How to Practice Divination as a Shaman

 Well, to put it plainly, it's up to the healer.
 Yes, I said it, the healer will determine ultimately what the signs mean.

 “Bogus!” you shout, so it's all staged.
-Well…yes and no. A healer can interpret the signs in many ways according to his/her experience, knowledge, bias, etc, but this is where the four ‘I’s’ come in.
+Well…yes and no. A healer can interpret the signs in many ways according to their experience, knowledge, bias, and so on.
+But this is where the four ‘I’s’ come in.

 Intention, Imagination, Intuition, and integrity.